 SAP broadcasts also conform with the split horizon rule.
+Refer to Chapter 9 Section 9.3.

-7.4.
+8.4.
 Generating Triggered Updates

 When there are changes in the routes that have been broadcast as RIP routes, or when the router discovers changes to local links, or when internally provoked events occur (for example, activating or deactivating a circuit), triggered updates of RIP routes are broadcast on circuits supporting RIP compatibility.